B-IT/odio/README.md

 - [x] New notification system
 - [x] New setting page
 - [x] Touchbar support
+- [x] Read stream meta-data (which song is playing - for supported streams)
 - [x] Improve filter of station, countries & tags!
 - [ ] Mini-mode
 - [ ] Notification update with changelog